odinuv/web/_includes/common/bootstrap.md

 ### Control question
 - How to apply custom CSS (override Bootstrap)?
+- Is Bootstrap a good solution for your company's information system?
 - Is Bootstrap a good solution for your company's website?
-- Is Bootstrap a good solution for your company's information system?
+- Is Bootstrap a good solution for presentation of an graphician/artist?
+- How can you use Bootstrap or Font Awesome (or both) in your project?
 - Are there any alternatives to Bootstrap?
+- Are there any alternatives to Font Awesome?